My Friend Thinks She's Pregnant

 If you’re helping a friend who thinks she’s pregnant, Eden Clinic should be the first place to visit.

 All the choices in an unplanned pregnancy are hard.
 She is probably confused, scared, and unsure about what to do, or where to go for help.
-Make her an appointment for answers, medical services, and support she will need to make a pregnancy decision she can live with.
+Make her an appointment so she can get answers about abortion procedures, costs, types of abortion, etc. Your support will mean so much to her!
+She will be making a pregnancy decision that will forever change her life, so help her make a wise and informed one.
 You are welcome to assist her at the appointment.

 Confirm She's Pregnant